 To be able to create healthcare software fast and with high quality, a development team should be well-versed in healthcare industry requirements for e-clinics.
 Understanding user roles, the needs of each target audience, and technical specifics is a must.

 On-premise and cloud-based EHRs, virtual clinics, and other eHealth projects also require lots of integrations, often with legacy systems and poorly documented technologies.
 It takes developers much time to learn how to use each technology if they aren’t familiar with it and to decide on the best technology stack for a particular project.
+In some cases, you may need integration with a different EHR system.
+Yalantis has experience integrating an EHR system with such solutions as Epic, Cerner, Practise Fusion, Nextgen Healthcare, and other systems.

 Our business analysts and technical specialists are experienced in all of these things, which helps them choose the most suitable technology stack to develop web and mobile health solutions.
 If you want to build an on-premise or cloud-based telehealth software solution, we’ll create it for you on short notice.
 Want to improve your practice’s doctor–patient interactions?
 We’ll gladly stand by you, providing our outsourcing and outstaffing software development services and sharing our knowledge of how to develop a telemedicine platform.